BMuuN/vsts-assemblyinfo-task/src/Overview.md

 - If no value is specified for a field that field will be ignored and the default value in the *AssemblyInfo.\** source file will be used.
 - The task will recursively search the **Source Folder** for all files listed in the **Source Files** field.
 - The task will only update files listed in the **Source Files** field.
-- The task can update project *AssemblyInfo* files, *GlobalAssemblyInfo* files and .Net Core project files *.csproj*.
+- The task can update project *AssemblyInfo* files and .Net Core project files *.csproj*.

 > For more information regarding assembly attributes please see the following [Microsoft Doc](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/set-assembly-attributes)